 An interior designer designs how a particular space should look and feel.
 They sketch or use the computer to create visualization for a living, eating or shopping space.
 They will be manipulating lighting, furniture and other fixtures to make a space functional and aesthetically pleasing.

-In this profession, you will have the chance to talk with various clients to determine what they want to achieve with a particular space.
+In this profession, you will talk with various clients to determine what they want to achieve with a particular space.
 You’ll have the opportunity to sketch the preliminary plan and figure out the materials needed to make the plan come to life.
 You’ll be collaborating closely with engineers and architects for your projects.
 You’ll also need to have knowledge of building codes and other regulations to create safe interior spaces.

 To become a successful interior designer, you will need to possess a strong sense of proportion and visualization.
 You want to be able to create a picture in your head of how a space will look like even before the actual work has begun.
 Artistic ability, attention to detail, creativity and problem-solving skills are all important characteristics that aspiring interior designers need to develop.